OxfordCityCouncil/OxfordCityCouncil.github.io/_posts/2017-05-7-collaboration-not-reinvention.md

 We were wrong.

 The necessary data (which we are obliged to hold) can come straight from our Election Management System (EMS), and the instructions are all [available on the Democracy Club website](https://democracyclub.org.uk/projects/polling-stations/upload/).
-Following these took our Elections Manager a few minutes only as there's an export feature in the EMS that Democracy Club have written and provided to our supplier.
+Following these took our Elections Manager a few minutes only as there's an export feature in the EMS already.
 All the work has been done for us!

 A quick email to send the data later, and it's [added to the Github queue](https://github.com/DemocracyClub/UK-Polling-Stations/issues/841) to load.